Anisha234/MathBuddy-Chudar-App/README.md

 # MathBuddy App

-MathBuddy is an Android application created for Chudar to help students practice mathematics in an accessible, mobile-friendly way.
+MathBuddy is an Android application created for the nonprofit Chudar which provides academic support to underserved children in India.
+MathBuddy aims to provide students with consistent learning to help with preparation for the NMMS (National Means-Cum-Merit Scholarship) exam.
 It provides structured exercises, progress tracking, and AI-powered problem generation to support learning in low-resource environments.

 ---